Trybnetic/paat/docs/source/index.rst

 Usage
 ~~~~~

-For now, several functions to work with raw data from ActiGraph devices are
-implemented while others are still work in progress.
-The following code snippet
-should give you a brief overview and idea on how to use this package.
-Further,
-examples and more information on the functions can be found in the documentation.
+For now, several functions to work with raw data from ActiGraph devices are implemented while others are still work in progress.
+The following code snippet should give you a brief overview and idea on how to use this package.
+Further, examples and more information on the functions can be found in the documentation.

+It is also possible to use other packages such as `actipy <lhttps://github.com/OxWearables/actipy>`_ or `SciKit Digital Health (SKDH) <https://github.com/pfizer-opensource/scikit-digital-health>`_ to load the data.
+The only prerequisite is that a pandas DataFrame with a TimeStamp index and the sampling frequency is provided.

 .. code-block:: python